 Houston Assault with a Deadly Weapon Attorney Lisa Shapiro Strauss Is Here to Protect Your Rights

-If you’ve been arrested on any type of assault charge, contact the law offices of Lisa Shapiro Strauss to schedule a free consultation to discuss your legal situation.
+Do you or a loved have an assault charge?
+Contact the law offices of Houston assault attorney Lisa Shapiro Strauss to schedule a free consultation to discuss your legal situation.

-Lisa Shapiro Strauss is an experienced Houston assault with a deadly weapon attorney who will use every legal maneuver to fight the allegations against you and help you achieve the best possible outcome in your case.
+Lisa Shapiro Strauss is an experienced Houston assault with a deadly weapon attorney.
+She will fight the allegations against you and help you achieve the best possible outcome in your case.